-All Levels: It’s suitable for all levels, except for absolute beginners to yoga who should start with Yoga I. In this class poses will not be explained as much as they will in Yoga I classes.
-As you mindfully integrate movement and breath, this class is aimed at the beginner who has only Yoga I experience and other practitioners who are ready to expand their yoga practice.
-At least 1 month of Yoga I class attendance is recommended.
+All Levels: It’s suitable for all levels, including beginners.
+In this class poses will be explained detaily for beginners and further poses showed for others.
+As you mindfully integrate movement and breath, this class is aimed at the beginner and other practitioners who are ready to expand their yoga practice.

 Yin Yoga: This class invites you to slow down and create space for stillness while nourishing joints, ligaments, tendons and fascia.
 Yin is yoga at deepest, quietest, stillest moments.
 This class will have you on the floor most of the time, using as many props needed to create as little effort while holding poses.
 Poses are held for 2-4 minutes allowing joints and fascia to release.
 This class will complement your Yoga practice and will open and release areas in need of more stretching.
 It’s suitable for all levels.